openstack-archive/puppet-midonet/README.md

     include midonet

-That will deploy a full MidoNet installation (repos, cassandra, zookeeper, agent, MidoNet API and MidoNet CLI) in the target host, which is quite useless deployment, since MidoNet is a network controller ready to be scalable and distributed.
+That will deploy a full MidoNet installation (repos, agent, MidoNet API and MidoNet CLI) in the target host, which is quite useless deployment, since MidoNet is a network controller ready to be scalable and distributed.
 However, for testing its features and demo purposes, it can be useful.

 ## Usage